LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/index.md

 ---
 ## Chat

-Chat is designed for real-time audience interaction.
-You can set up public rooms to bring everyone together or private rooms for smaller groups.
+Chat is designed for real-time audience interaction, helping you create engaging, dynamic conversations within your app.
+You can set up public rooms to bring everyone together or private rooms for smaller, focused groups.
-Moderation controls such as profanity filters, user bans, and automated checks ensure conversations stay safe and on-topic.
-The chat UI can be branded to fit seamlessly into your app.
+Built-in moderation controls like profanity filters, user bans, and automated checks ensure conversations remain safe and on-topic.
+Plus, the chat UI can be customized to match your brand and integrate seamlessly into your experience.

 #### Highlights: